Getting a Flu Shot Is Cheap or Free. Getting Sick Is Really Expensive

 2. Your Local Grocery Store or Pharmacy

-A quick Google search shows that Safeway, Publix, Albertson’s, Walmart, Costco, Walgreens and CVS all offer flu shots — which, again, are almost definitely covered with a $0 copay under your insurance plan.
+Stores including Publix, Walmart, Costco, Walgreens and CVS all offer flu shots — which, again, are almost surely covered with a $0 copay under your insurance plan.

-If it’s not covered, it’ll run you about $20 at Costco and up to about $40 at CVS or Walgreens.
+If it’s not covered, it’ll run you about $20 at Costco, about $50 at CVS and about $40 at Walgreens.

 Many of these stores even sweeten the deal — after all, they are sticking you with needles.

-In the past, Publix has offered a $10 gift card when you get your flu shot there.
-Albertson’s and Safeway give you 10% off your next purchase when you get the shot, and CVS offers a coupon for $5 off $25 when you get vaccinated there.
+Publix is offering a $10 gift card when you get your flu shot there.
+CVS offers a coupon for $5 off a $25 purchase through Dec.
+31, with restrictions in some locations, when you get vaccinated.

 3. Your Workplace